jruizgit/rules/docs/rb/reference.md

     end
   end

-  # intermediate state 'pending' with two triggers
+  # intermediate state :pending with two triggers
   state :pending do
     to :approved, when_all(m.subject == "approved") do
       puts "expense approved"